bvanderlaan/qt_property_generator/README.md

 > }</pre>

 The number of tabs can not be less then 1 but can be as large as needed.
 If you enter a tab value of 0 or less the tool will adjust it to 1 tab to ensure the tool can still function.

+#### Unit Tests

+The tool can also be used to auto-generate a number of unit tests for the newly added property.
+To do this use the optional **--test** argument.

+##### Example
+> $ ruby genprop.rb MyTestClass tmep:double --test

+The above will generate a few typical unit tests to cover the newly added property.
+Unit tests will be added to a class called *<className>TestSuite* so for the above example the tool will try to inject the new unit tests into a class called *MyTestClassTestSuite.hpp/.cpp*.
+It will look for the test suite class in the same directory as MyTestClass.

+Note that the unit tests may not compile as the auto generated unit tests will use default constructors when instanshating your class (i.e. MyTestClass) and the properties type class.
+You may still need to fix up the objects used in the test.

+#### Unit Tests Path

+Your unit test code may not be within the same directory as your production code.
+For example you might have put all your unit test code under a sub folder called */unittests*.
+By default the tool will look in the same directory as the production code (i.e. MyTestClass). to override this you can use the **--test.path=<path>** argument.

+##### Example
+> $ ruby genprop.rb MyTestClass tmep:double --test.path=unittest

+You can use relative paths or absolute paths.
+So if your unit tests are at the same level as your producation code in a parallel folder you can use:

+> $ ruby genprop.rb MyTestClass tmep:double --test.path=../unittest

+Notice that you do not need to use both *--test* and *--test.path=<path>* using the path argument on its own impies that the *--test* argument is to be used.

 ### Things to Know